hstoklosa/hstoklosa/README.md

 I'm Hubert, a developer from London.

-   - 👨‍🎓 Currently studying Computer Science at City, University of London.
+   - 👨‍🎓 Currently studying Computer Science.
    - 🌐 Passionate about creating web applications.
    - 🎯 On track to become a full-stack developer.